 The Great Wall

 The oldest parts date back to the 7th century BC as a way to stop the Mongol hordes from entering China.
+The wall’s huge defensive structures did not stop them.
 Building efforts went on for centuries until the middle of the 17th century, under the Ming Dynasty.
 This was long after the Mongols had invaded, ruled and later abandoned China.

 Hadrian’s Wall, named after an emperor, was 117.5 km long and building begun in AD 122.
 It crosses northern England, roughly west of Newcastle.
 There was another wall, less fortified, to the north.
 The Antonine wall was thus erected even closer to the dangerous menace from the north, the Scots.